-This is a basic chia seed pudding recipe with almonds and it is oh so easy to make.
+This is a basic Gluten-Free Chia Pudding recipe with almonds and it is oh so easy to make.
 Mix the ingredients together and put them in the frig and eat in the morning.

 After a day spent testing one too many recipes (seriously there were a lot of chia puddings in my fridge!)
 I finally came up with this winning combo, and to say that it’s mind-blowingly good is an understatement.